johannesulf/dsigma/docs/stacking.rst

 To apply the correction, we multiply the raw lensing signal by :math:`f_{\rm bias}`.
-In order to run the photo-z dilution correction, you must have passen a calibration catalog during the pre-compuation phase.
+In order to run the photo-z dilution correction, you must have passed a calibration catalog during the pre-compuation phase.

 Boost Factor
 ^^^^^^^^^^^^